-A: Antelope Valley Conservancy is a local land trust conservancy.
-It obtains and stewards lands that are important to the community for quality of life, scenic beauty, plant and animal habitat, connectivity for biodiversity, and watershed function.
-It is a 501(c)(3) public benefit corporation and meets IRC 170(h) qualifications.
+A: Antelope Valley Conservancy is a local land trust conservancy that obtains and stewards lands that are important to the community for quality of life, scenic beauty, plant and animal habitat, connectivity for biodiversity, and watershed function.
+It is a 501(c)(3) public benefit corporation, managed by local community members, and meets IRC 170(h) qualifications.

 Q: Can I donate my land?

-A: Antelope Valley Conservancy accepts contribution of land and conservation easements for preservation, and holds IRS status to ensure any tax benefits to which the donor may be entitled.
+A: Antelope Valley Conservancy does accept some contributions of land and conservation easements for preservation, and holds IRS status to ensure any tax benefits to which the donor may be entitled.
 Donations of "trade lands" are also important, as these can be sold or traded in order to preserve lands with significant natural habitat, and these qualify as charitable contributions.
-The Conservancy is happy to offer naming rights for preserved lands that are funded for in-perpetuity preservation.
-The Conservancy is building Sustaining Endowments for donated land stewardship, but regrettably, we cannot accept all lands that we are offered.
+AVC is happy to offer naming rights for preserved lands that are funded for in-perpetuity preservation.
+The Conservancy builds Sustaining Endowments for donated land stewardship, but regrettably cannot accept all lands that are offered.

 Q: What is AVC doing to stop habitat destruction?
 Why doesn't AVC fight projects?

 A: Antelope Valley Conservancy formed to provide a community service in the specific area of habitat acquisition, mitigation implementation, and stewardship.
-In addition to this workload, the Conservancy participates in regional conservation planning, encourages integrity in lead and trustee agencies' fulfillment of environmental regulations, promote citizen engagement in planning processes through its newsletters, Facebook page, and presentations, and AVC will occasionally weigh in during a project or planning review process.
-But the Conservancy's role is to focus on acquisition and stewardship, and contribute proactively to regional planning issues, not to be involved in individual project reviews.
+In addition to this workload, AVC participates in regional conservation planning, encourages integrity in lead and trustee agencies' fulfillment of environmental regulations, promotes citizen engagement in planning processes through community presentations, Facebook page, and news dissemination, and AVC will occasionally weigh in with a letter of comment during a project or planning review process.
+But AVC's role is acquisition and stewardship, with some proactive contribution to regional planning issues, not to be involved in individual project reviews.

 Q: Do you help with mitigation for development?

-A. Yes, AV Conservancy runs a CDFG-Authorized Mitigation Program to provide affordable, ecologically-substantive mitigation opportunities to lead agencies and developers.
+A. Yes, Antelope Valley Conservancy runs a CDFW-Authorized Mitigation Program to provide affordable, ecologically-substantive mitigation opportunities to lead agencies and developers.
 (See Mitigation Program).
+AVC is authorized in Region 5 and Region 6, and review in Region 4 has been underway since 2015.
 When Antelope Valley Conservancy formed in 2005, mitigation was not being implemented in our region, largely because there was not a conservancy.
 When managed with integrity, mitigation programs offer a great opportunity for a region to preserve its precious habitat and watershed resources --- that is what mitigation was intended to do when it was enacted as law.
 The key being "biological integrity, fiscal accountability, and community transparency."
 AVC is proud of the program we have built, and the community's support.

 Q: Where is the Antelope Valley?